-There is a stark difference between Latinos and other major racial groups with respect to educational attainment, as shown in the chart to the right.
+There is a stark difference between Latinos and other major racial groups with respect to educational attainment, as shown in the chart below.
 Only 11 percent of Latinos in the region in 2006 had college degrees, compared to 18 percent for African-Americans, 41 percent for White residents, and 61 percent for Asians.
-These differences in educational attainment are important because of the link between levels
+These differences in educational attainment are important because of the link between levels of education and earnings.

-Spanish-speaking Children in Linguistically Isolated Households in Chicago, Suburbs, and Region, 2000-2006, in thousands of education and earnings.
 Research has shown that earnings increase with higher levels of education, even regardless of race or ethnicity.
 In 1999, for example, full-time workers with a high school diploma earned an average of \$30,400 annually, but workers with a bachelor's degree averaged \$52,200, a 72-percent difference.
-Also, as our economy continues to shift toward knowledge-based jobs, including those in science, technology, engineering and math, a skilled and educated workforce will be critical to our region's economic success.
+Also, as our economy continues to shift toward knowledge-based jobs, a skilled and educated workforce will be critical to our region's economic success.
 Increasing education levels among Latinos, the fastest-growing segment of the region's population, will be necessary to move the region in this direction.